geneontology/go-site/metadata/rules/README.md

 <a name="gorule0000019"/>

-## Deprecated - Generic Reasoner Validation Check
+## Generic Reasoner Validation Check

  * id: [GORULE:0000019](https://github.com/geneontology/go-site/blob/master/metadata/rules/gorule-0000019.md)
- * status: deprecated
+ * status: implemented

-DEPRECATED: This is done outside of the rules system.
-Ontobio performs a GAF -> RDF translation as part of the pipeline.

 The entire GAF is converted to OWL, combined with the main GO ontology and auxhiliary constraint ontologies.
 The resulting ontology is checked